0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://github.com/0x4447-office/0x4447_webpage_documentation/blob/master/docs/img/assets/samba.png?raw=true">

-This is a Samba server which has the ability to mount multiple drive at once, and have them all available at once.

-Technically: You can attach an infinite amount of EFS drives, and up to 25 EBS ones.
-There is also no limits on how many active connections you can have.

-This means that the limiting factor is the performance of the server itself.
-If your user starts complaining about the connection being too slow, or you see the CPU time is above 75 percent, just change the instance type to a bigger one to accommodate the new traffic and users.
+This is a Samba server preconfigured to share multiple EBS (up to 25) drives within the same server.
+Ideal for Office environments, or for quickly accessing data stored in pre existing EBS drives (The EBS and Server needs to be deployed in the same AZ).

-The setup also has built-in resilience; as long as you provide the same UserData for the new EC2 instance, our product will mount all those drives automatically.
-This way you have no data loss, and your user can re-connect as soon as the instance is up and running.
-Just remember to set the same fixed local IP to the instance.
+The setup has also built-in resilience; as long as you provide the same UserData for the new EC2 instance.
+You can specify the EBS drive IDs, Host name, and local IP.
+This way restoring the state of the server after hardware failure is trivial.

-Share your drives now.
+Share all the drives now.

 # 📍 Our Differentiating Factor